RohitEngla07/Functionality-Test-2017/README.md

 <board_name>_Functionality_<Name>
 See how codes till now are written.

-Also make a c executable project in atmel studio
+Also make sure you create c executable project in atmel studio